killermann/facilitator-cards/content/cards/airport-signs.md

 ---
-title: "Airport Sign"
+title: "Airport Signs"
 group: "Individual"
 for: "Emotion"
 prop_1: "Paper"
 prop_2: "Markers"
 prop_3: ""
 explanation: "Set up the space for easy movement.
 Provide participants with a prompt or question to respond to.
 Each participant then makes a sign proclaiming a statement (should be short and easily readable).
-After everyone has made their sign, have the group move around the space silently viewing each other\'s signs, giving them enough time to read everyone\'s sign."
+After everyone has made a sign, have participants move around the space silently viewing each other\'s signs, giving them enough time to read all the signs."
 longer_context: ""
 external_link: ""
 general_notes: ""